bakdata/streams-bootstrap/docs/docs/index.md

 `streams-bootstrap` is a Java library that standardizes the development and operation of Kafka-based applications (Kafka Streams and plain Kafka clients).

-The framework supports Apache Kafka 4.1 and Java 17.
+The library supports Java 17+ and is built using Kafka 4.2.0.
 Its modules are published to Maven Central for straightforward integration into existing projects.

 ## Why use it?